enviodev/docs/docs/HyperIndex/Guides/contract-state.md

       decimals: decimals as number,
     } as const;

-    console.log("got")

-    cache.add({ [contractAddress.toLowerCase()]: entry as any});
+    cache.add({ [contractAddress.toLowerCase()]: entry as any });

     return entry;
   } catch (err) {
-    console.error("An error occurred for token ", contractAddress, err);
-    throw err
+    throw err;
   }
 }
 ```

 ### Part 3: Cache token information

 Seeing as our token details should not change over time, we can cache the token information to avoid making the same rpc request multiple times.
 We can do this by creating a simple cache object that stores the token information.
 In this case, we cache the data in a json file.
 For use cases with more data, you should consider using a proper database as accessing json data repeatedly can be slow.
-See [ipfs](add link) for an example of how to cache using a SQLite database.
+See [ipfs](https://docs.envio.dev/docs/HyperIndex/ipfs) for an example of how to cache using a SQLite database.

 :::info
 our cache implementation is designed to be easily extendable as you can add as many cache categories as you want.
 Here we only have one category for token information.